 Common Medicare plans people enroll in during IEP

-If Original Medicare doesn’t cover all of your health care needs, IEP is also your opportunity to enroll in a plan from a private insurer that offers additional coverage.
+If Original Medicare doesn’t cover all your health care needs, IEP is also your opportunity to enroll in a plan from a private insurer that offers additional coverage.
 The most common types of plans are:

 Medicare Advantage plans (Medicare Part C)